Metu-O/Feature-Selection-Qiime2/README.md

 4. Run codes

-   using command lines or bash script (BASH SCRIPT MUST BE EDITED TO FIT USER'S PATH)
+   using bash script or command lines (BASH SCRIPT MUST BE EDITED TO FIT USER'S PATH)

+# Bash Script runs all codes

+Note: The bash script was personalized to my personal environments and filepaths.
+Edit before use.

 # Command lines